CarachinoAlessio/computational_intelligence/lab3/README.md

 ## **Task 3.1**

 The hardcoded strategy tries to exploit the number of object we could take depending on the number of `active_rows` left.
-It is more of a late game oriented and it can easily loses versus early game strategy (check `nim-sum` based strategies).
+It is more of a late game oriented and it can easily lose versus early game strategy (check `nim-sum` based strategies).

 Here is the workflow of the algorithm:
 ```